chrisj7903/Read-Victron-advertised-data/README.md

 ##### ZZ.h/ZZ.cpp
 This pair provide miscellaneous general/global variables or functions, simply to keep the main body clean.

+#### Libraries
+Two libraries are used when compiling this program, the BLE library (Bluetooth Low Energy) and wolfSSL.
+The BLE library is built into the Arduino IDE these days (I'm using V2.3.6) The wolfSSL library must be added using the library manager of the IDE.

 ----------------------------- / the end / ---------------------------